flukedev8/flukedev8/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on EdVISORY Co., Ltd.
+- 🔭 I’m currently working on INFINITAS by Krungthai.
 - 🌱 I’m currently learning Trading Stocks for Beginners
 - 👯 I’m looking to collaborate on Future
 - 🤔 I’m looking for help with Anything That Makes Me Rich
-- 💬 Ask me about Full Stack Developer and Trading
+- 💬 Ask me about System analyst and Trading
 - 📫 How to reach me: https://www.facebook.com/fluke.dev
 - 😄 Pronouns: Fluke
 - ⚡ Fun fact: Up To Your